idugalic/micro-company/README.md

 ```
 ### Step 2 Run the application

-In this step you will pull already created images from the docker hub (or your local registry, if you performed step 1) and run them on:
+Pull already created images from the docker hub (or your local registry, if you performed step 1) and run them on:

-- localhost (step 2.1) or
+- localhost or
-- swarm cluster with Consule (step 2.2) or
+- swarm cluster with Consule or
-- swarm cluster (step 2.3)
+- swarm cluster

 #### Run on local host machine